hubmannj/NWTK-Cheatsheet/Cisco.md

 ### Configuration

-Passive Interfaces are used for Interfaces where no Router is directly connected.
-For example if a Switch is connected on Ether 1, configure Ether 1 as a passive Interface.
-So Ether 1 do not send RIP updates but receive them.
+Passive interfaces are used for interfaces where no router is directly connected.
+For example if a switch is connected on ether 1, configure ether 1 as a passive interface.
+So, ether 1 do not send RIP updates but receive them.

 ```bash
 router rip